rancher/docs/content/rancher/v2.x/en/logging/v2.5/_index.md

           image: paynejacob/loggenerator:latest
 ```

-like before we start with an output, unlike cluster outputs we create our output in our application's namespace:
+With `coolapp` running, we will follow a similar path as when we created a cluster output.
+However, unlike cluster outputs, we create our output in our application's namespace.

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1